 \section{Specialization of derived equivalence}

-As advertised, for flat proper families of $\bfk$-varieties over a common base we study the induced derived equivalence from their generic to general fibers.
+In this section, for flat proper families of $\bfk$-varieties over a common base we study the induced derived equivalence from their generic to general fibers.
 The key is the ability of Corollary \pref{cor:CGF} to lift Fourier--Mukai kernels along the projection.
-First, although it is not strictly necessary for our purpose, we extend Corollary \pref{cor:CGF} to nonaffine base case for flat proper families of $\bfk$-varieties.
+First, although it is not strictly necessary for our purpose, we extend Corollary \pref{cor:CGF} to nonaffine base case for flat proper families of $\bfk$-varieties with a smooth fiber.
 It suffices to show that, when restricted to general fibers, the relative integral functor defined by the lift admits fully faithful left adjoints.
 As in the proof of \cite[Theorem 1.1]{Mor}, we show that the associated counit morphism is a natural isomorphism.
-However, since in general the generic finer is not a subscheme of a family, we have to adapt the proof as follows.
+However, since in general the generic fiber is not a subscheme of a family, we have to modify the proof as follows.
 Shrinking the base, we remove torsion parts with respect to the base from a fixed strong generator and its relevant Hom-sets.
-Then we invoke some basic categorical results to show that the value of the counit morphism on the trimmed strong generator is an isomorphism, which implies that the restriction of the counit morphism is a natural isomorphism.
+Then we invoke some basic categorical results to see that the value of the counit morphism on the trimmed strong generator is an isomorphism, which implies that the restriction of the counit morphism is a natural isomorphism.